 Practice Plus Group Hospital, Plymouth, first opened its doors to NHS patients on 25th April 2005.
 From the very outset, the hospital was popular with patients.
 Of the 300 who were the first to be offered treatment there, 297 were accepted.
-The hospital began by offering orthopaedic treatments and surgery, but over the years the offering has expanded to include cataract surgery, general surgery and endoscopy.
+The hospital began by offering orthopaedic treatments and surgery, but over the years the offering has expanded to include cataract surgery in Plymouth, general surgery and endoscopy treatments.

 The hospital has also seen significant investment during this period, including an additional operating theatre, endoscopy suite and day theatre.

 Back in 2005 Mr. Dart was a keen golfer who injured his knee while playing his favourite sport.
-He was keen to get back to the links full time, which is why he leapt at the chance to receive treatment at what was Peninsula NHS Treatment Centre.
+He was keen to get back to the links full time, which is why he leapt at the chance to receive knee surgery at what was Peninsula NHS Treatment Centre.

 Fast-forward 15 years, and Mr Dart said: “It was an honour to be the first patient at this hospital, which has such a good reputation in the area.
 We wish them well for the 15th anniversary.”